angular/angular/docs/cheatsheet/directive-configuration.md

 syntax:
 `selector: '.cool-button:not(a)'`|`selector:`
 description:
-Specifies a CSS selector that identifies this directive within a template.
-Supported selectors include `element`, `[attribute]`, `.class`, and `:not()`.
+Specifies a css selector that identifies this directive within a template.
+Supported selectors include: `element`, `[attribute]`, `.class`, and `:not()`.

 Does not support parent-child relationship selectors.